A First Home Buyers Guide to Moving House in Sydney

 For first home buyers, it's important to get expert Sydney removalists to take care of the practicalities so you can juggle the paperwork and dream of paint colours.

-A lot of first home buyers buy properties that need a little more live.
+A lot of first home buyers buy properties that need a little more life.
 If your new home requires painting, flooring or larger renovations, it can disrupt all aspects of the moving process.
 The key to avoiding a meltdown is to have backup solutions.

 To prepare for renovations: